New Malden: Amenities

 Tudor Williams Ltd, established in 1913 but closed in 2019, was a family run department store in the High Street.
 The company also has shops in Cobham and Dorking and expanded by acquiring department stores Elphicks of Farnham in October 2004, and Knights of Reigate in September 2006.
 A branch of Waitrose is one of a number of other well known stores in the High Street.

+Pubs in New Malden include The Glasshouse (formerly The Railway), adjacent to the train station; The Royal Oak, north of the station on Coombe Road; Woodies Freehouse on Thetford Road, and The Watchman, located at the roundabout in a building constructed in the 1890s which was originally a police station.
+The Fountain pub, once located at the roundabout, closed in 2018 to make way for affordable housing.